ThunderFly-aerospace/docs/avionics/TFHT01/index.md

 ![TFHT01 view on internal electronics](https://raw.githubusercontent.com/ThunderFly-aerospace/TFHT01/TFHT01B/doc/img/TFHT01A2.jpg)

 ## Where to get it?

-The TFHT01 is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
-For a commercial quotation, contact us by email at info@thunderfly.cz or shop at our [Tindie store](https://www.tindie.com/products/thunderfly/tfht01-aerial-hygrometer-and-thermometer/).
+TFHT01 can be bought directly from us via our contact [email](https://www.thunderfly.cz/contact-us.html).
+The email can also be used if there are specific requirements for custom modifications or if the product will be inquired in large quantities.
+TFHT01 is also available for online purchase through the [Tindie store](https://www.tindie.com/products/thunderfly/tfht01-aerial-hygrometer-and-thermometer/).

 ## Parameters